 Coursework and Training

 In the DNP Psychiatric Mental Health Nurse Practitioner program, you’ll take 75 hours of coursework.
 All classes are taught online, so you can learn anywhere.
 You will still meet with your cohort and professors in person once per semester for intensive workdays, including simulation labs and seminars.
-You will also attend face-to-face sessions at the beginning of your first semester in the program.

 Your classes will include Advanced Assessment, Processes in Mental Health, Psychopharmacological Therapies Across the Lifespan, and Management of the Complex Client.
 These classes will equip you to assess, diagnose, and treat psychiatric and behavioral disorders.